mui/material-ui/docs/src/pages/components/autocomplete/autocomplete-es.md

 ## Multiple values

-Also knowned as tags, the user is allowed to enter more than 1 value.
+Also known as tags, the user is allowed to enter more than one value.

 {{"demo": "pages/components/autocomplete/Tags.js"}}